Fade (audio engineering): Adjustments

 Appropriate fade-in time for a gentle linear fade can be around 500 ms; for the fade-out 500 ms would also be effective.
-To clear up plosive sounds created through vocals, a quick fade-in with very short time of around 10 ms can be used.
+To clear up plosive sounds created through vocals, a quick fade-in with a very short time of around 10 ms can be used.

 Crossfading

 DJ Qbert in Rainbow Warehouse in Birmingham (Video with close-up photography at the DJ mixer, though without sound).
 From 1:36, heavy use of the crossfader can be seen.

 A crossfader on a DJ mixer essentially functions like two faders connected side-by-side, but in opposite directions.
 A crossfader is typically mounted horizontally, so that the DJ can slide the fader from the extreme left (this provides 100% of sound source A) to the extreme right (this provides 100% of sound source B), move the fader to the middle (this is a 50/50 mix of sources A and B), or adjust the fader to any point in between.
 It allows a DJ to fade one source out while fading another source in at the same time.
 In the perfect case, the crossfade would keep a constant output level.
 However, there is no standard on how this should be achieved.

 The technique of crossfading is also used in audio engineering as a mixing technique, particularly with instrumental solos.
 A mix engineer will often record two or more takes of a vocal or instrumental part and create a final version which is a composite of the best passages of these takes by crossfading between takes.

 There are many software applications that implement crossfades, for instance, burning-software for the recording of audio-CDs and most DAWs have this function and is available on samplers.
 The purpose of a cross-fade is to create a smooth changeover between two pieces of audio.

 Velocity-based crossfading may be available in samplers.
 These types of crossfades, based on note velocity, allow two or more samples to be assigned to one note or range of notes.
 The samples represent the timbre of the sampled instrument at loud and soft levels.